aleeeexcool/staking-with-meta-txs/README.md

 ### Key Features

-- Multiple Staking Cases: Supports staking for both VIP and Standard users, and distinguishes between Presale and TEA tokens.
+- Multiple Staking Cases: Supports staking for both VIP and Standard users, and distinguishes between Presale and Native tokens.
 - Loyalty Program: Long-term stakers receive up to 50% more rewards over time.
 - Off-chain Integration: Certain operations, such as reward calculations, are offloaded to a backend to ensure scalability and efficiency.